shashikantRupin/worldref-assignment/README.md

 - **Route:** /register
 - **Description:** The register route enables new users to create an account within the application.
 It typically includes a form where users can provide their information to register.

-# Project Title

-Brief description of your project.

 ## User Authentication